AleksaMCode/cache-simulator/README.md

 > Every CPU core needs to have an unique trace file.

 ## Cache performance - statistical analysis
-<p align="justify">In addition to all of the implemented functionalities, this simulator also collects and reports several statistics that are used to verify the correctness of the simulator and are also used to evaluate the perforance of LRU vs Bélády algorithm.
+<p align="justify">In addition to all the implemented functionalities, this simulator also collects and reports several statistics that are used to verify the correctness of the simulator and are also used to evaluate the performance of LRU vs Bélády algorithm.
 This simulator keeps track of:</p>
 <ul>
   <li>Number of cache evictions</li>
   <li>Number of data references</li>